Vics055/Capston-Project-Kaggle/README.md

 7. Reply is saved into history.
 8. Chat continues and improves based on previous context.
 9. User may request more details/images/contact.
-10.Chat session ends or loops with refined queries.
+10. Chat session ends or loops with refined queries.